tvillacruz/tonyvillacruzcom/content/projects/Gambler_Dice/index.md

 The Shiny app below is served from an R server.
 You can change the inputs on the left to update the graphical and text output.

+The shiny application is embedded in an iFrame below.
+On some devices it may require scrolling within the iFrame.
+It might look better to view the app in its own browser tab by clicking <a href="https://apps.petedunham.com/shiny/Gambler_Roll/" target="_blank">here</a>.

 <style>